Legoota/tu4ever-website-v2/content/posts/interior-car-washing.en.md

 ### Plastics

-For the plastics, we first washed them with water and black soap, then polished them with plastic renovator.
+As far as plastics are concerned, we first washed them with water and black soap, then polished them with plastic renovator.

 ### Reassembly and result